We all know that writing quality content takes time. Have you ever written a solid blog post in 30 minutes or less?

 Finding a common factor in what the challenge is and your audience is key!
 You can also use the Bramework blog builder to ask questions about the challenge you’re writing about.
-We told you this was an all in one blogging tool.
+I told you this was an all-in-one blogging tool.

 Introduce the Solution in 6 Minutes

 You’ve got 6 minutes to help the reader process the solution you introduce!
 The good news is, this allows you to become the expert in your field – let your true colors shine here!